 1. Land of the lustrous

-Every unique gem must battle for their way of existence against the danger of Lunarians who would convert them into ornaments in a planet inhabited by crystalline lifeforms known as The Lustrous.
+Every unique gem must battle for its way of existence against the danger of Lunarians who would convert them into ornaments on a planet inhabited by crystalline lifeforms known as The Lustrous.
 Phosphophyllite, the most delicate and brittle of gems, yearns to fight.
 Phos is tasked with compiling a natural history of their environment.
 It appears to be tedious and futile work.
-Phos’s new work, however, puts him into touch with Cinnabar, a gem condemned to dwell in seclusion.
+Phos’s new work, however, puts him in touch with Cinnabar, a gem condemned to dwell in seclusion.
 Can Phos’s seemingly little job lead both Phos and Cinnabar to the happiness they seek?
+It is one of Top Sci-Fi light novels.

 2. 20th Century Boys